RealOSR: Latent Guidance Boosts Diffusion-based Real-world Omnidirectional Image Super-Resolutions: Method

 \subsection{Training Details}

-In our proposed RealOSR, the VAE decoder and the degradation predictor remain frozen, requiring no training.
-The SD UNet and VAE encoder are trained with LoRA conditioned on degradation parameters, enabling dynamic, data-dependent adjustments to model parameters in response to specific degradation.
-All weights in the DUIG undergo training.
+In our proposed RealOSR, the VAE Decoder and the degradation predictor remain frozen, requiring no training.
+The SD UNet and VAE Encoder are trained with LoRA conditioned on degradation parameters, enabling dynamic adjustments to model parameters in response to specific degradation.
+All weights in the LaGAR undergo training.

 Following S3Diff \cite{2024s3diff}, we employ a comprehensive loss function and use adversarial learning to further enhance the realness of the SR results.
 The total loss is defined as: